The Talisman (King and Straub novel): Agincourt Hotel

-In the ruined town of Point Venuti on the northern California coast.
+The hotel is located in the ruined town of Point Venuti on the northern California coast.
 It is a mysterious abandoned black structure similar to the Alhambra.
 It holds the Talisman and has many different incarnations depending on the alternate universe.
 In the Territories, it appears as a black castle.
 As Jack approaches the Talisman, the changing shapes of the building reveal to the reader that there are many other worlds beyond just the Territories and America.

 Reception

-Anticipation for the book was strong, with the publisher financing a USD$550,000 promotional budget”.
-The hardback edition spent 12 weeks at #1 on the New York Times Best Seller List, with a total of 23 weeks on the list.
+Anticipation for the book was strong, with the publisher financing a US$550,000 promotional budget.
+The hardback edition spent 12 weeks at #1 on The New York Times Best Seller List, with a total of 23 weeks on the list.

 Critical reception, however, was mixed.
 Kirkus Reviews called it: "pretentious, verbose, psycho-gothic/philosophical fantasy," while acknowledging the "gripping sequences along the way".
-The New York Times says: The Talisman' has inherited the worst traits of both its parents.
+The New York Times says: The Talisman has inherited the worst traits of both its parents.
 From Mr. King it has acquired, among other things, his compulsion to list brand-name products, his affinity for pop-cult teen-age junk and his penchant for the endless repetition of cryptic italicized phrases.
 From Mr. Straub the book has come by a literary self-consciousness, an almost ink-stained scholarliness, and an over-fascination with complicated magic effects."

 Adaptations

 The Talisman has been adapted into a 2008 short film and a graphic novel much like The Stand and The Dark Tower.
 The first issue was published in October 2009.
 Del Rey planned to run "at least 24 issues"; however, only six issues were published.

-A feature-length film version has been in planning for decades, and was in development by Amblin Partners and The Kennedy/Marshall Company with a script by Chris Sparling.
+A feature-length film version has been in planning for decades, and was in development by Amblin Partners and The Kennedy/Marshall Company with a script by Chris Sparling before being cancelled.
 In 2021, it was revealed that Amblin would be developing the novel as a Netflix television series, with the Duffer Brothers helping with development.
+In December 2025, the Duffer Brothers confirmed that the series would no longer be happening at Netflix.